asadprodhan/sangerFlow/README.md

 > Collect the VERSION-NUMBER from the sangerFlow GitHub home page.
 It is located as shown in the red box in Fig. 5.

+> You can set the following thresholds for the blastn analysis using the following flags

+    - --evalue=XX.
+Default is 0.1

+    - --cpus=XX.
+Default is 18

+    - --topHits=XX.
+Default is 5

 <br />
 <p align="center">